 Getting into Harvard University is a dream for many MBA aspirants.
-The GMAT cut-off score for Harvard is considered to be one of the most difficult cut-offs to meet.
+The Harvard GMAT cutoff is considered to be one of the most difficult cut-offs to meet.
 It is widely known that getting into the university is a challenging and difficult process – in 2020, Harvard’s acceptance rate was just 9.9%.

 If your goal is to secure a seat in the Harvard Business School, you need to have a well-rounded profile.
 If you are able to secure admission, The MBA program designed by Harvard can help you achieve your career goals and have a positive impact on your professional life for years to come.
 However, your GMAT score holds only 22% weightage in your application.
 So, keep in mind that scoring well on the GMAT is only one aspect of the ideal application to Harvard.

-If we take a look at the trend, the average GMAT score achieved by members of the class due to graduate from Harvard in the year 2022 is 730.
+If we take a look at the trend of GMAT cut off for Harvard business school, the cutoff achieved by members of the class due to graduate from Harvard in the year 2022 is 730.
 So, does this mean that you need a minimum score of 730 to ensure selection to Harvard?
 No, that is not the case, because average scores can be highly misleading.
 Recently, students having a score in the range of 620 – 679 were able to secure admission to Harvard too.

 You will be surprised to know that Harvard Business School has even admitted a few students whose GMAT scores lay in the range of 500 to 600.
 The accepted range of 620-790 that we commonly find on the Internet or hear through word of mouth is only one side of the story.
 Several students have been admitted who have not achieved a GMAT score in the range commonly believed to be ideal for Ivy League college applications.
 The admission statistics resemble a bell curve, where while a majority of admitted students scored 700 or more on their GMAT, several students also scored scores lower than 700.